usnistgov/xslt3-functions/ixml/readme.md

   - includes or references one or more iXML grammars
   - using the extension, provides functions supporting syntax defined by those grammars

-Configure a Transoformation Scenario for running it
+Configure a Transformation Scenario for running it

 - Locate three jar files (as named above): **CoffeeGrinder**, **CoffeeFilter**, **CoffeeSacks**
 - Create an XSLT Scenario for applying your XSLT with appropriate settings